 Being constantly aware, thinking like a dog, and knowing your dog’s hierarchy of rewards is not something that comes naturally to people.
 Your dog does not rationalize why you took away their toy or yanked them from the dog park.

 Remember all functional assessments start with your ABCs, Antecedent, Behavior, Consequence.
 Always begin with defining the behavior operationally, without labels, and then move to the antecedent and lastly the consequence.
 Antecedent stimuli or cues signal or set the occasion for the behavior to occur.
 As such they are part of the Antecedent, Behavior, and Consequence (ABC) relationship of a functional assessment.

 The solution is rather simple: invent a new cue (nonverbal and verbal communication) to signal the same behavior you would like to elicit.

-The solution, as with many life solutions is awareness and consciousness of your own body language and communication and understanding your dog’s reward system.
-Understanding what your dog perceives as a reward and responding accordingly by actualizing training events and appropriate rewarding consequences are what will keep you from poisoning cues and your dog responding reliably for the rest of his/her life.
+The solution, as with many life solutions is awareness and consciousness of your body language and communication and understanding your dog’s reward system.
+Understanding what your dog perceives as a punishment/reward and respond accordingly by actualizing training events and appropriately rewarding consequences.
+This will keep you from poisoning cues and keep your dog responding reliably for the rest of his life.